Thomas Worthington (architect)

 Ullet Road Unitarian Church, Liverpool.
-Built 1899.
+Built in 1899.
 Grade I.

-Thomas Worthington (11 April 1826 – 9 November 1909) was a 19th-century English architect, particularly associated with public buildings in and around Manchester.
-Worthington's preferred style was the Gothic Revival.
+Thomas Worthington (11 April 1826 – 9 November 1909) was an English architect of the 19th century, best known for his public buildings in and around Manchester.
+His preferred architectural style was Gothic Revival.

 Early life

-Worthington was born in Crescent Parade, Crescent, Salford, Lancashire, on 11 April 1826.
+Thomas Worthington was born in Crescent Parade, Crescent, Salford, Lancashire, on 11 April 1826.
 He was the fourth of six sons of a Salford Unitarian cotton merchant, also called Thomas, and his second wife Susanna (1792–1869).
 He left school, aged 14, and was articled to Henry Bowman, architect (Bowman & Crowther).
-Before he was twenty he had won two medals: one for a church design (Royal Society of Arts) and one for an essay on "Brick" (Royal Institute of British Architects).
+Before he was 20 he had won two medals: one for a church design (Royal Society of Arts) and one for an essay on "Brick" (Royal Institute of British Architects).
 After completing his articles in 1847, he assisted William Tite who was building Carlisle railway station.
 On the suspension of this work in 1848, he went on an eight-month study tour to France, Italy and Switzerland accompanied by a friend, Henry A. Darbishire.
 Their journey took them through Tuscany, Latium and Campania; Worthington's notes and sketches from the trip provided him with a first-hand knowledge of Italian Gothic and Renaissance architecture, which give him inspiration for his own later work.

-After returning to Manchester in October 1848, Worthington spent a short time gaining experience of quantity surveying, before opening his own architectural practice in King Street the following year.
+After returning to Manchester in October 1848, Worthington spent a short time gaining experience of quantity surveying, before opening his own architectural practice on King Street the following year.